yappermags/ncslweb/README.md

 ######Website for SSL corp. limited.

-Version 0.0.5 includes an About page, Home page, a standings page, and a players page.
+Version 0.0.5 includes an About page, Home page, a Standings page, and a Player Stats page.

 ##Home page